tiagoporto/json-map-keys/packages/object-value-to-object-path/README.md

 ## License

-JSON Map Keys © 2020 by Tiago Porto is licensed under [MIT License](LICENSE).
+Object Value to Object Path © 2020 by Tiago Porto is licensed under [MIT License](LICENSE).